brikis98/yevgeniy-brikman-homepage/_posts/2025-10-30-desk-treadmill.md

 When walking, most of the treadmill (80-90%) will end up in front of your desk, so make sure you have enough space
 there:

-{% include figure.html path="blog/desk-treadmill/desk-treadmill-top-down-standing.png" alt="A top-down view of the space needed for the treadmill when standing" %}
+{% include figure.html path="blog/desk-treadmill/desk-treadmill-top-down-standing.png" caption="A top-down view of the space needed for the treadmill when standing" %}

 When sitting, you need to get the treadmill out of the way of your chair.
 One option is to slide the treadmill forward, which requires space behind your desk:

-{% include figure.html path="blog/desk-treadmill/desk-treadmill-top-down-sitting-1.png" alt="A top-down view of the space needed for the treadmill when sitting (option 1)" %}
+{% include figure.html path="blog/desk-treadmill/desk-treadmill-top-down-sitting-1.png" caption="A top-down view of the space needed for the treadmill when sitting, with the treadmill under the desk" %}

 Another option is to slide the treadmill to the side of or behind your chair, which requires space in front of your
 desk:

-{% include figure.html path="blog/desk-treadmill/desk-treadmill-top-down-sitting-2.png" alt="A top-down view of the space needed for the treadmill when sitting (option 2)" %}
+{% include figure.html path="blog/desk-treadmill/desk-treadmill-top-down-sitting-2.png" caption="A top-down view of the space needed for the treadmill when sitting, with the treadmill to the side" %}

 Note that some treadmills can be folded, so they take up less space when not in use.

 You'll want to ensure that you get a desk with a big enough work space to accommodate the following:

-{% include figure.html path="blog/desk-treadmill/desk-treadmill-workspace.png" alt="A top-down view of the work space on the desk" %}
+{% include figure.html path="blog/desk-treadmill/desk-treadmill-workspace.png" caption="A top-down view of the work space on the desk" %}

 - **Keyboard.** You'll want the keyboard directly on the desk and _not_ in a keyboard tray.
 This is because you'll lean on the desk while walking on a treadmill, and while a sturdy desk should be able to handle your weight easily, a